elfeck/SGpp-wiki/Datadriven-density-estimation-quick-start-(C⁺⁺).md

   regularizationConfig.type_ = sgpp::datadriven::RegularizationType::Laplace;
 ```

-Configure the learner by specifying: \n
+Configure the learner by specifying:

-- ??enable,kfold?, \n
+- enable kfold?
-- an initial value for the lagrangian multiplier ![f0] and the interval ![f1] in which ![f0] will be searched, \n
+- an initial value for the lagrangian multiplier ![f0] and the interval ![f1] in which ![f0] will be searched,
-- whether a logarithmic scale is used, \n
+- whether a logarithmic scale is used,
-- the parameters shuffle and an initial seed for the random value generation, \n
+- the parameters shuffle and an initial seed for the random value generation,
 - whether parts of the output shall be kept off.

 ```c++